dbvimpec/dsc-v3-tableau-data-visualization-introduction/README.md

 # Tableau Visualizations - Introduction

 ## Introduction
 Data visualization is the process of representing data in a visual format.
-The goal of data visualization is to communicate complex information in a clear and concise manner, making it easier to understand and interpret.
-Effective data visualization is an essential tool for anyone working with data, from researchers to business analysts.
+The goal of data visualization is to communicate complex information clearly and concisely, making it easier to understand and interpret.
+An effective data visualization is an essential tool for anyone working with data, from researchers to business analysts.

 ## Learning Objectives
 You will be able to: